Skip to content

 The process of making chicken stir fry in a four step photo collage.

 • Veggies.
-Cook vegetables in an oiled skillet (or wok pan) until tender.
+Cook vegetables in an oiled skillet (or wok pan) on until tender-crisp.
 You want them to be tender enough to eat but still have a crunch.
-This usually takes about 5 to 10 minutes on medium heat.
+This usually takes about 5 to 10 minutes on medium-high heat.
 Once cooked, transfer to a plate.

 • Chicken.
 Add in the diced chicken and cook until the center is no longer pink about 5 to 6 minutes.
 Make sure to flip the meat over about halfway through so that both sides get lightly golden.